Key Capabilities, Components, and Evolutionary Trends in Corporate E-Learning Systems

 "Key Capabilities, Components, and Evolutionary Trends in Corporate E-Learning Systems."

-Human Resources Management Set: Concepts, Methodologies, Tools and Application (1st Edition), Information Resources Management Association (Ed.): 1349-1371 Hershey: IGI Global.
+Human Resources Management Set: Concepts, Methodologies, Tools and Application (1st Edition), Information Resources Management Association (Ed.): 1349-1371 Hershey, PA: IGI Global.